What is a fiduciary relationship?

 If you have been named an Executor in a Will, you should seek expert legal advice on your obligations as Executor.
 This expert legal advice will include assistance on how to best manage the Estate, as well as advice and guidance on the legal obligations and practicalities of administration of an Estate.

 Graeme Heckenberg is an expert Wills & Estates lawyer and will be able to guide and advise you on Wills, Estates and acting as an Executor of a deceased Estate.
-If you are living on the Northern Beaches and surrounding Peninsula and need expert advice call The Northern Beaches Lawyer today for an appointment close to home.
+Please contact us here to book an appointment.